- November 4, 2020

 - 3X = 8.77 x 3 = 26.31

-All this means is that from a point you decide, you would add or subtract any of those amounts from the price.
+All this means is that from a point you decide, you would add or subtract any of those amounts from the price for your stop loss level.

-One thing to keep in mind, the correct ATR reading will not be known until the closing price of the candlestick closes.
+One thing to keep in mind, the correct average true range reading will not be known until the closing price of the candlestick closes.
 Depending on how you trade, you may have to use the previous reading.

 ATR Stop Loss Strategy